pietracorvo/freshOS/README.md

 - registration with perosnal accounts (eg. github)

 To build a fresh OS, just execute the main script **fresh.OS** from its location with the bash.
-It starts minor scipts in the folders (e.g. **configFirefox**, **configFirefox**, etc.) which handle all the work.
+It starts minor scipts in the folders (e.g. **configFirefox**, **installPackages**, etc.) which handle all the work.
 Personal data (my favourised configurations, the package names to be installed, my firefox bookmarks, etc.) is also placed in these folders together with the scipts which process them.
 The single subscripts are build in a modular style and can also be executed seperately.

 Also some logging functionality is implemented which prints some crucial information about the running processes and their status to the terminal.
 Pipe it to a file to log the script efficiently.